mselensky/nccl-ofi-plugin/README.md

 # Building PyTorch with custom NCCL-ofi plugin on Kestrel

-Load system modules.
+Load system modules for mamba and Cray MPICH.
 ```
-ml PrgEnv-nvhpc cudnn/9.2.0.82-12 cuda/12.3 mamba
+ml mamba cray-mpich
 ```

 Create mamba env where PyTorch (and a GCC newer than 9.3, but older than GCC 12) will live.
-We are also installing mkl and blas from conda to avoid the use of Intel modules on Kestrel (because the CPU hardware on the GPUs are AMD, not Intel), as well as a few other dependencies.
+We are also installing mkl and blas from conda to avoid the use of Intel modules on Kestrel (because the CPU hardware on the GPUs are AMD, not Intel), as well as a few other dependencies (including cuda, cudatoolkit, and cudnn).
 Despite the use of mamba, we will still build PyTorch from scratch to include our NCCL library.
 ```
 mamba env create -f environment.yaml --prefix=`pwd`/pytorch-with-nccl-env
 conda activate ./pytorch-with-nccl-env